Staten Island's Labor Club

 Laura LoBianco Sword

+Laura is the first female Chair of the Democratic Party of Richmond County.
 Laura is a proud union member and city employee.
 She worked full time, attending law school at night, graduating summa cum laude, and starting her career at a top 100 law firm before going into private practice and eventually joining the public sector.
 She currently serves on her union's board of directors and its legislative affairs committee.
-She is also the Vice-Chair of the Democratic Party, a board member of Central Family Life Center, and previously served as Chair of the Board of Community Health Action.
+She is also a board member of Central Family Life Center, and previously served as Chair of the Board of Community Health Action.
 She has been active in the Democratic Party since 1991 and has experience as a campaign manager, field director, treasurer, and volunteer on various state, city, and federal elections.
 She has served on the executive committee of the Party since 1997 and was previously its Deputy Law Chair and Staten Island liaison to the New York Democratic Lawyer's Council.
-Laura lives in Westerleigh with her husband, Mike, and their two teenage children, Devyn, a Senior at Franklin & Marshall College, and Justin, a Sophomore at The University of Virginia.
+Laura lives in Westerleigh with her husband, Mike, and their two teenage children, Devyn, a recent graduate from Franklin & Marshall College, and Justin, a Sophomore at The University of Virginia.

 Nick has been active in the local Democratic party for over 25